peter-leonov/screen-diff/README.md

 # Guts

 ATM the script is pretty simple.
-It converts both images to a textual format [Netpbm](http://www.imagemagick.org/Usage/formats/#pbmplus_imagemagick) a like but with full RGB support.
+It converts both images to a textual format [Netpbm (PPM)](http://www.imagemagick.org/Usage/formats/#pbmplus_imagemagick) a like but with full RGB support.
 Then the script uses a plain old `diff` tool to get the actual diff.
-Next step is to rebuild both images filling the gaps if a diff chung has more minuses than pluses (or vise versa).
+Next step is to rebuild both images filling the gaps if a diff chunk has more minuses than pluses (or vice versa).
 After that, the script converts the textual image format to PNG and runs the actual ImageMagick `compare` tool.

 Ruby code is based on examples from [RMagick User's Guide](http://www.simplesystems.org/RMagick/doc/image2.html).